Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 (`/var/run/docker.sock`) must be available (it is available by default).

-**Important Note:** If you have modified the Docker Root directory to mount on the node local temporary disk, then you must not enable the service to run on boot due to potential races with the disk not being set up properly before the service starts.
+**Important Note:** If you have modified the Docker Root directory to mount on the node local temporary disk, then you must disable the service to run on boot due to potential races with the disk not being set up before the service starts.
+Batch Shipyard will take care of properly starting the service on boot.

 #### SSH Server
 An SSH server should be installed and operational on port 22.
 You can